kammitama5/kammitama5.github.io/_posts/2020-09-29-Tuesday-September-29th.md

   company.
 And that research class I spoke about at the beginning (with the NASA professor) had a TA (when I was starting out) who got into Caltech because of that experience.

 ## That's all I have to say for now on this
+- If I omitted anything, it's because I honestly didn't know, but I did my research and applied to a bunch of places, spoke with professors, contacted people at labs; everything.
+A professor at a University set up a two hour long Skype conversation with me because I didn't know whether to apply for a Master's or a PhD, because when I started applying, the voice of that kid who tried to embarrass me messed up my self-confidence.
+I'm super grateful to that professor.
+  He told me to just apply to PhD programmes.
+And I did.
 - It's really frustrating to me, and I feel very angry and frustrated when some of these students and faculty who were in the successful pipeline talk about this stuff, because they really don't know.
 I was one of those people who made it through, but there are many, many more of us.
 Some of us don't make it through.
 What a waste.
 Case in point, the school I attended didn't want to send my transcript out of state, but the schools I was admitted to